peterStitt/libspatialaudio/docs/AmbisonicBinauralization.md

 ### Virtual Loudspeaker Layout Choices

-For first-order signals `CAmbisonicBinauralizer` uses a virtual layout on the vertices of a cube (8 virtual loudspeakers).
+For first-order signals `AmbisonicBinauralizer` uses a virtual layout on the vertices of a cube (8 virtual loudspeakers).
 For second- and third-order a virtual layout on the vertices of a dodecahedron (20 virtual loudspeakers) is used.
 Therefore, in both cases, preprocessing the HRTFs reduces the number of convolutions required (from 8 to 4 for first-order and 20 to 9 or 16 for second- and third-order respectively).
 This meets a requirement of `libspatialaudio` to minimise its CPU use.